The

 note that the

-admission fees to museums may change on the occasion of
+admission fees to museums may change on

 temporary exhibitions.